mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 ## The gardening part wasn't supposed to be hard

 Electronics were supposed to be the big challenge of this project.
-Gardening didn't seem seem that hard.
+Gardening didn't seem that hard.
 Green beans, in particular, are frequently described as a hardy plant that require only basic gardening skills to grow.

 It turned out that we didn't have basic gardening skills.
 GreenPiThumb is intended to automate the human part of tending an indoor garden, but to automate anything, a human has to know what "correct" looks like.
 It was hard to decide whether GreenPiThumb was watering too much or too little when we ourselves had no idea how much water was correct.